-The Samsung Galaxy Watch 3 is one of the best smartwatches on the market, with an amazing design and top-of-the-line specs that work as smoothly as any other wearable.
-To be honest, it’s good for nurses, and it’s unreasonable to say that the battery life is average and the price is high, but I don’t think it’s a deal-breaker
+The Samsung Galaxy Watch 3 is one of the best smartwatches on the market, with a fantastic design and top-of-the-line specs that work as smoothly as any other wearable.
+To be honest, it’s suitable for nurses, and it’s unreasonable to say that the battery life is average and the price is high, but I don’t think it’s a deal-breaker

 Samsung kept the circular display design with a rotating, protruding bezel that could physically cycle between the menus on the screen.

 Tactile and pleasant click navigate circular UI.
-The new fitness features will not only improve the activity tracking you’d expect from a watch in 2022, but users will soon be able to use the Health Monitor app with their Galaxy Watch 3.
+The new fitness features will improve the activity tracking you’d expect from a watch in 2023, and users will soon be able to use the Health Monitor app with their Galaxy Watch 3.

 This allows you to collect electrocardiogram (EKG) and blood pressure readings.
-Samsung Electronics expands its health monitor app to 31 countries, including Europe.
+Samsung Electronics has expanded its health monitor app to 31 countries, including Europe.

 8. LG Electronics LGW270 Smart Watch

 The first thing you will notice about the LGW270 is its stunning appearance.
-It has a beautiful design that is closer to jewelry than a smartwatch.
+It has a beautiful design that is closer to jewellery than a smartwatch.

 It has a lightweight, minimal design and comes preloaded with Android Wear 2.0.

-The LGW270 is a decent smartwatch in terms of compatibility, it provides Google Assistant support to access features like dictation and calls, auto-answers, and smart replies.
+The LGW270 is a decent smartwatch in terms of compatibility; it provides Google Assistant support to access features like dictation and calls, auto-answers, and thoughtful replies.